drscotthawley/panotti/README.md

 where *N* is how many augmented copies of each file you want it to create.
 It will place all of these in the Samples/ directory with some kind of "_augX" appended to the filename (where X just counts the number of the augmented data files).

 #### (Required) Preprocessing:
-You don't *have* to preprocess or augment the data.
-If you preprocess, the data-loading will go *much* faster (e.g., 100 times faster) the next time you try to train the network.
+When you preprocess, the data-loading will go *much* faster (e.g., 100 times faster) the next time you try to train the network.
 So, preprocess.

 Preprocessing will generate mel-spectrograms of all data files, and create a "new version" of `Samples/` called `Preproc/`.